Dor-Ka/frontend-basics-homepage/README.md

         - Updated theme icon accordingly based on the current theme (☽ for light, ☀ for dark).
         - Applied dark mode styles for various elements including navigation, sections, and project items.

+- **v1.1** (2025-04-09):
+    - **Bug Fixes and Enhancements**:
+        - **Fixed section scroll positioning under navbar**: Adjusted scrolling behavior to ensure sections are correctly positioned below the fixed navigation bar.
+        - **Improved theme toggle button**: Enhanced the theme toggle button with a visual icon (☀/☽) and a dynamic label that changes based on the current theme for better user understanding.

 ## 📅 Versions

 - **v0.1** (2025-04-06): Initial structure with header and basic styling